Denkschmied/AdventOfCode2022/README.md

 I am feeling better in handling Ruby.
 With this confidence, the challenge of day 5 was nice.

 ## 2022-12-06
 Sliding window problem - yeah!
-It was a pleasure :-) I was confused about the re-arrangement of the test inpu results but finally got it right.
+It was a pleasure :-) I was confused about the re-arrangement of the test input results but finally got it right.